-In chopper circuits, unidirectional power semiconductors are used.
+In power electronics chopper circuits, unidirectional power semiconductors are used.
 If these semiconductor devices are arranged appropriately, a chopper can work in any of the four quadrants. we can classify chopper circuits according to their working in any of these four quadrants as type A, type B, type C, type D and type E. Let us now take a look of these classifications and the characteristics of various classifications.

 Type A Chopper or First–Quadrant Chopper